 You have no combined annual limit for covered emergency care or urgently needed services outside the United States and its territories.
-Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit.
+Services outside the United States and its territories do not apply to the plan's maximum out-ofpocket limit.

 Services that are covered for you What you must pay when you get these services Health and wellness education programs Programs to help you stay healthy.
-Covered services include: Written health education materials, including newsletters Educational programs You pay \$0.
-Educational Programs that focus on health conditions such as: High blood pressure Cholesterol Asthma Special diet Educational Programs designed to enrich your health and lifestyle, including: Weight management Fitness Stress management NurseHelp 24/7 Have a confidential one-on-one online dialogue with a registered nurse, 24 hours a day.
+Covered services include: Written health education materials, including newsletters Educational programs Educational Programs that focus on health conditions such as: High blood pressure Cholesterol Asthma Special diet Educational Programs designed to enrich your health and lifestyle, including: Weight management Fitness Stress management You pay \$0.
+NurseHelp 24/7 Have a confidential one-on-one online dialogue with a registered nurse, 24 hours a day.
 When you have a medical concern, one call to our toll-free hotline puts you in touch with a registered nurse who will listen to your concerns and help you toward a solution.
+Call 1-877-304-0504 (TTY: 711) 24 hours a day, 7 days a week.
 You pay \$0.
-Call 1-877-304-0504 (TTY: 711) 24 hours a day, 7 days a week.
-SilverSneakers® Fitness You pay \$0.
-SilverSneakers can help you live a healthier, more active life through fitness and social connections.
+SilverSneakers [®] Fitness SilverSneakers can help you live a healthier, more active life through fitness and social connections.
 You are covered for a fitness benefit through SilverSneakers at participating locations 1 .
 You have access to instructors who lead specially designed group exercise classes 2 .
 At participating locations nationwide 1 , you can take classes 2 plus use exercise equipment and other amenities.
 Additionally, SilverSneakers gives you options to get active outside of traditional gyms with community classes.
 SilverSneakers LIVE TM , SilverSneakers On-Demand TM and our mobile app, SilverSneakers GO TM .
-All you need to get started is your personal SilverSneakers ID
+All you need to get started is your personal SilverSneakers ID You pay \$0.

-Health and wellness education programs (cont'd)
+Services that are covered for you What you must pay when you get these services Health and wellness education programs (cont'd) ID number.

-ID number.
 Go to Silversneakers.com to learn more about your benefit or call 1-888-423-4632 [TTY: 711] Monday through Friday, 8 a.m. to 8 p.m.
 ET.
 Always talk with your doctor before starting an exercise program.

-1Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
+1 Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
 Use of PL facilities and amenities is limited to terms and conditions of PL basic membership.
 Facilities and amenities vary by PL.

-2Membership includes SilverSneakers instructor-led group fitness classes.
+2 Membership includes SilverSneakers instructor-led group fitness classes.
 Some locations offer members additional classes.
 Classes vary by location.
 Personal Emergency Response System (PERS) - a medical alert monitoring system that provides access to help 24/7, at the push of a button.
 Your PERS benefits are provided by LifeStation®.

-You pay \$0.

-- One personal emergency response system

-- Choice of an in-home system or mobile device with GPS/Wifi

-- Monthly monitoring

-- Necessary chargers and cords

-To obtain the PERS and begin receiving services, call LifeStation at 1-855-672-3269 (TTY: 711) or visit blueshieldca.com/PERS.
+You pay \$0. • One personal emergency response system • Choice of an in-home system or mobile device with GPS/Wifi Monthly monitoring Necessary chargers and cords To obtain the PERS and begin receiving services, call LifeStation at 1-855-672-3269 (TTY: 711) or visit blueshieldca.com/PERS .
+Services do not apply to the plan's maximum out-of-pocket limit.